-Moreover, Finding 1 and Finding 2 jointly imply house price volatility likely matters for higher relative consumption volatility in emerging countries through their higher housing consumption volatility.
-Since housing consumption expenditure in the national account is measured by the sum of the rental value of tenant-occupied housing and imputed rental value of owneroccupied housing, the housing rental price emerges as a key factor that links house price volatility and housing consumption volatility.
-At the same time, the rental price determines both a relative change in price for non-housing consumption for renters and a source of rental incomes for homeowners, so we can conjecture that it also substantially affects non-housing consumption.
-Taking its importance into account, this paper collected the housing rent index for data-available sample countries10 and found that there is a positive correlation between house price volatility and rental price volatility across countries, as Figure 4 shows.
+The Finding 1 and Finding 2 jointly imply house price volatility probably matters for higher relative consumption volatility in emerging countries through their higher housing consumption volatility.
+Since housing consumption expenditure in the national account is measured by the sum of the rental value of tenant-occupied housing and imputed rental value of owner-occupied housing, the housing rental price emerges as a key factor to link between house price volatility and housing consumption volatility.
+At the same time, the rental price determines both a relative change of price for non-housing consumption for renters and a source of rental incomes for homeowners, so we can conjecture that it also substantially affects non-housing consumption.
+Taking its importance into account, this paper collected the housing rent index for data-available sample countries, and found that there is a positive correlation between house price volatility and rental price volatility across countries, as Figure 4 shows.
 More importantly, Figure 5 suggests housing rents, generally, are less volatile than house prices in most countries.
-This fact is clear if I compute the second moment for each country; the ratio of rent volatility to house price volatility varies across countries, but all of them are located between zero and one11.
-The weighted average of ratios is 0.42.
+It is clear if I compute the second moment for each country; The ratio of rent volatility to house price volatility varies across countries, but all of them are located between zero and one; The weighted average of ratios is 0.42.
 Therefore, this paper declares the facts related to rental prices across countries as Finding 4: